The New Zealand Fire Brigades’ Institute exists to promote the technical training of members

 Dame Margaret Bazley was made Patron at our 2014 Conference in Tauranga.
 She has extensive experience and knowledge of government as a senior public servant and was a former Chairperson of the New Zealand Fire Service Commission.

 She has held the positions of Acting Chief Executive of the Department of Work and Income, Chief Executive of the Ministry of Social Policy, Director-General of Social Welfare, Secretary for Transport, and Deputy Chairperson of the State Services Commission.
 She is a former Chairperson of the Foundation of Research, Science and Technology ; a member of the Waitangi Tribunal and the Royal Commission into Auckland Governance, and Commissioner for the Commission of Inquiry into Police Conduct; Chair of the Fundamental Review of the Legal Aid System.

 Russell joined Port Chalmers Volunteer Fire Brigade in 1989 and transferred to Alexandra in 1996 where he is now Chief Fire Officer.
-He has served as President on the Central Otago Sub Association, represents Central Otago on the Region 5 R.O.C committee, has been a UFBA representative on the National Training Advisory Group and is an Associate Member of the NZFBI.
+He has served as President of Otago Southland Provincial Fire Brigades' Association, President of the Central Otago Sub Association, has been a UFBA representative on the National Training Advisory Group and is an Associate Member of the NZFBI.